Getting ready for winter?

 “But when autumn/early winter arrives it’s important to ‘upgrade’ and check the state of my head torch and batteries before making sure it’s in the rucksack for the autumn and winter season.
 Likewise, I replace my thin emergency duvet with something more substantial and upgrade the hat and gloves to warmer options.”

-All good advise, have you checked your gear?
+All good advice, have you checked your gear?

-So I am packing for Skye and have no plans as yet will see what the weather brings and be flexible.
+So I am packing as yet will see what the weather brings and be flexible.
 I love this time of year the shorter days make you plan a bit better but the sunsets and crisp mornings and that winter feel on the hills make it another adventure and every winter we learn again!